Blog

 In modern office environments where floors conceal intricate cabling or ducting arrangements, which must be accessible at all times, carpet tiles are the answer.
 Since they’re easy to cut to size, these areas can be accessed without the flooring being compromised.

-Carpet tiles are cost-effective as they are low on waste, require little storage space and are easy to transport.
+Carpet tiles are cost-effective as they reduce waste, transportation costs, and require little storage space when compared to traditional carpeting.
 The key saver is the installation cost as this will, generally, take a lot less time for a professional installer, than it would for wall-to-wall carpet.

 For businesses looking to install carpet, the relative speed of using carpet tiles will see a reduction in disruption and downtime, meaning lower associated costs.